Ramsay Health Care UK: Facilities

 In 2015 Ramsay Health Care UK partnered with GenesisCare to build new treatment facilities at Rivers Hospital, Sawbridgeworth, and Springfield Hospital, Chelmsford, where the facilities relocated their chemotherapy services to.
 GenesisCare also provided their radiotherapy services from the centres alongside Ramsay.

 Ramsay Health Care UK installed the IMS MAXIMS electronic patient record in all its 35 hospital sites in 2022, the first private healthcare provider in the UK to implement a system of this scale.

 Quality

+Simon Healey, 60, died from sepsis in August 2017 nine days after bowel surgery at the Berkshire Independent Hospital in Reading.

+A claim brought by Mr Healey's widow Alison was settled by Ramsay Health Care UK, which runs the hospital, in 2022.

 In July 2014, nineteen patients, two of whom suffered serious ill effects, were given overdoses of an antibiotic administered into their eyes during surgery at Mount Stuart Hospital.
 Ramsay said the error was the result “of both process failure and human error”.

 Oaklands Hospital in Salford was rated inadequate by the Care Quality Commission in March 2017.
 They reported that "There was a culture of fear within theatres, which resulted in staff not challenging unsafe behaviours..."

 In 2018, Ramsay Health Care UK was the first hospital group to launch Speak Up for Safety™ a "staff accountability programme" across 33 of its hospitals to "strengthen its reporting culture and help safeguard patients."